 BER, appointed in March 2013.
 After finishing a tour of duty in Vietnam (U.S. Army '66-'68), he earned his Bachelor's Degree from the University of Michigan and a Doctorate of Law from DePaul University.
-He served as an Assistant State's Attorney in DuPage County, where he became Chief of the White Collar Crime Division.
-He was an instructor at the College of DuPage during this period as well, teaching a course on crime scene investigations.
-He was a founding partner in the law firm of Johnson, Westra et. al., where he continued in the private practice of law until taking office as the State Representative for the Illinois 50th District.
-He served ten years in the Illinois House where he chaired the House Judiciary Committee and was Chairman and Co -Chairman of the Illinois Prison Reform Committee.
-He has a passion for criminal justice reform so that the recidivism rates can be reduced.
+He served as an Assistant State's Attorney in Du-Page County, where he became Chief of the White Collar Crime Division.
+He was an instructor at the College of Du-Page during this period as well, teaching a course on crime scene investigations.
+He was a founding partner in the law firm of Johnson, Westra et. al., where he continued in the private practice of law until taking office as the State Representative for the Illinois

+50th District.
+He served ten years in the Illinois House where he chaired the House Judiciary Committee and was Chairman and Co-Chairman of the Illinois Prison Reform Committee.
+Mr. Johnson has a passion for criminal justice reform so that the recidivism rates can be reduced.
 He has served on numerous boards, task forces, and community organizations.
 Mr. Johnson previously served on the Prisoner Review Board from 2004 to 2011, after which he took office as an Illinois Senator from 2011 to 2013.

-DARYL JONES, MEMBER, ap-

-pointed in March 2015.
+DARYL JONES, MEMBER, appointed in March 2015.
 He began his legal career serving as an Assistant State's Attorney at the Cook County State's Attorney's Office.
 There he worked in the Child Protection Division, the Juvenile Justice Division, the Felony Review Unit, and at the South Side Community Justice Center.
 He also worked in the Criminal Appeals Division, where he argued cases in front of the Illinois Appellate Court.
 From there, Mr. Jones went on to serve as Chief of Intergovernmental Relations, Senior Legal Advisor, and Ethics Officer at the Illinois Department of Corrections.
 Mr. Jones is passionate about public service and has been active with numerous commissions, task forces, and projects related to reforming and improving the criminal justice system.
 He is a veteran of the United States Marine Corps and served two tours of special duty at the American embassies in Singapore and Nicaragua.

-Mr. Jones earned two Bachelor's Degrees from Eastern Illinois University and a law degree from appointed in September 2012.
-Mr. Norton was appointed in September 2012.
-Mr Norton attended Southeast Missouri State University on a track and cross country scholarship and earned his undergraduate degree in Political Science in 1975.
-He attended law school at Southern Illinois University-Carbondale and received his Juris Doctorate Degree in 1978.
-Mr. Norton served as an Assistant State's Attorney and has engaged in the general practice of law for thirty-five years.
-Mr. Norton also served by appointment as a Circuit Judge for approximately two years.
-He is an Eagle Scout and has been a registered member of the Boy Scouts of America for fifty years.
-Mr. Norton and his wife, Cathy, have been married for thirtynine years and reside in Sparta, Illinois.
-They have three adult sons and continue to be active and involved in various activities and organizations in their community.
+Mr. Jones earned two Bachelor's Degrees from Eastern Illinois University and a law degree from Southern Illinois University at Carbondale.